The elephant embodies the perfect metaphor to eloquently symbolise Elephant's mission and vision.

 Being some of the most intelligent creatures on Earth, elephants have three times as many neurons as humans and, whilst many are used to control their large bodies, they manifest a wide variety of highly sophisticated and adaptive behaviour, including those associated with grief, learning, mimicry, play, altruism, compassion, cooperation, self-awareness, communication and, of course, memory.

 Neither swimming on the surface nor being swept downstream, the elephant crosses the middle of the river in a straight line, with its feet on the ground.
 Unmoved by the current, the elephant calmly completes its crossing.
-In Buddhism, the path of the bodhisattva has been compared to an elephant crossing a river.
-This image symbolizes the might and majesty of a balanced, stable and grounded life, outcomes emerging from an effective psychotherapeutic journey.
+The image of an elephant crossing a river symbolizes the might and majesty of a balanced, stable and grounded life, outcomes emerging from an effective psychotherapeutic journey.

 The relevance of relationships to elephants, including cross-generational relationships, also parallels how inherently fundamental relationships are for human beings, offering the opportunity to repair or remake wounds.

 Indeed elephants engage in interesting rituals, such as returning to the site of dead ancestors where they grieve and mourn.
 In so doing, they appear to be able to process – and thus release – the ancestors’ energetic ties and lineage, which can be considered as being one of the most important tasks for the psyche to develop freely and adaptively.